Certificate Program in Latinx Studies

 Latinx Studies is an academic pursuit grounded in an understanding of the realities existing within a specific community, both historical and contemporary.
-Consequently, students in the Latinx certificate program are required to complete a 4-credit hour field placement within a Latinx church or other community service organization.
-Service in the community is intended to provide students with first-hand experience in the cultures, traditions, and experiences of a Latinx population.
-The specific placement is arranged in consultation with the Latinx Certificate Coordinator.
+Students in the Latinx certificate program are required to complete a 4-credit hour field placement within a Latinx church or other community service organization.
+Service in the community provides students with first-hand experience in the cultures, traditions, and experiences of a Latinx population.
+The placement is arranged in consultation with the Latinx Certificate Coordinator.

 Within recent years scholars have begun to introduce cultural studies models into religious studies research to sharpen understanding of distinct racial(ized) religious expressions within the U.S. as cultural products.
 This seminar explores this fresh modeling by focusing on Latinos.
 Hence, the goals of this course are twofold.
 First to deepen familiarity with the major traditions that constitute Latino religiosity while understanding the questions and categories germane to both cultural and religious studies.
 Ultimately, students will be asked to incorporate these methods and theories into their own analytical repertoire.